-- · Corporate activities may be associated with: - Reduced water availability for local communities (Right to health). - Long-term health problems amongst local people as a result of their own emissions, or as contributors to cumulative air and water emissions from multiple industrial facilities concentrated into a single area (right to health). - Water emissions from a single factor or several factories that flow into a single waterway - reducing fish stocks and undermining local livelihoods and nutrition (Right to adequate standard of living (right to food). - Price inflation, pressures on social services and affordable house and increased levels of anti-social behaviour in towns near to or hosting extractive projects that attract a large influx ("in-migration") of actual/aspiring workers and their families (e.g. housing, rents and access to medical services).
+- · Corporate activities may be associated with: - Reduced water availability for local communities (Right to health). - Long-term health problems amongst local people as a result of their own emissions, or as contributors to cumulative air and water emissions from multiple industrial facilities concentrated into a single area (Right to health). - Water emissions from a single factor or several factories that flow into a single waterway - reducing fish stocks and undermining local livelihoods and nutrition (Right to adequate standard of living (right to food). - Price inflation, pressures on social services and affordable house and increased levels of anti-social behaviour in towns near to or hosting extractive projects that attract a large influx ("in-migration") of actual/aspiring workers and their families (e.g. housing, rents and access to medical services).
 (Right an adequate standard of living (right to housing)). - Scarcity of resources for indigenous or other local communities, where a company contributes to harvesting of, e.g. a plant for use in products (Indigenous peoples' rights).

-Activities that deplete the quantity or quality of natural resources or public goods available to local populations, such that it undermines their access or health.
+Depleting natural resources or public goods such that it undermines access or health.